grafana/agent/docs/sources/flow/reference/config-blocks/export.md

 `value` | `any` | Value to export. |         | yes

 The `value` argument determines what the value of the export will be.
-To expose an exported field of another component, set `value` to an expression which references that exported value.
+To expose an exported field of another component, set `value` to an expression that references that exported value.

 ## Exported fields